 Role Period of Duty

 Winter Manager On duty 24 hours

-Nightshift Officer 23:00hrs - 08:00hrs for all shifts
+Winter Support Officer As required

 The primary focus of Roads & Transportation Services is to manage the overall winter service and to directly provide an effective roads gritting & snow clearing service.
 To deliver this service, operatives' standby arrangements will be made which are suitable and sufficient to meet the defined standards of service required.
 It is expected that standby personnel will be at their base, fit for work, within 30 minutes of receiving a call.